-Even though you are leaving your marriage, you and your spouse will have many conversations as you unravel the relationship.
+Even though you are leaving your bad marriage, you and your spouse will have many conversations as you unravel the relationship.
 It’s best to set the boundaries of what your communications will look like.

-Do apologize for this decision
+Apologize for this decision

 Validate that you did have some great times, but you are now on different paths.

 Express gratitude for the time you had with your spouse

 If you feel this is true, thank them for all that they have shared with you.
 Appreciate what you have received from the relationship.
 Don’t let a divorce take over all the good times you shared together.
-There were many good parts along the way.

 Establish your priorities

 If you have children, they should be your priority in this divorce.
 Your partner should be on the same page with this.
 It may be hard for you to decide how to get out of a bad relationship but it is even harder for the kids.
 Also, get your finances in order.